-Educational Outcome: An outcome imposed based upon a finding of responsibility for a violation of the Student Code of Conduct, including any modifications of a Student or Student Organization status or standing, and any additional assigned requirements.
+Educational Outcome: An outcome imposed based upon a finding of responsibility for a violation of the Student Code of Conduct, including any modifications of a student or student organization status or standing, and any additional assigned requirements.

-Good Disciplinary Standing: Students enrolled at the University who are not currently under disciplinary probation, suspension or expulsion, and who do not have any outstanding, overdue incomplete Educational Outcomes.
+Good Disciplinary Standing: Students enrolled at the University who are not currently under disciplinary probation, suspension or expulsion, and who do not have any outstanding, overdue incomplete educational outcomes.

-Hearing: The resolution method facilitated by a University Conduct Board or a Hearing Officer involving the parties, witnesses and evidence with the Referred Party having a right to appeal.
+Hearing: The resolution method facilitated by a hearing board or a hearing officer involving the parties, witnesses and evidence with the referred party having a right to appeal.